adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/02-routing.md

 - The `:id` is an expression **(known as route parameters)** that tells AdonisJS to accept any value and store it as `id` under the `params` object.
 - You can give any name to the parameter, just make sure that it starts with `:` (a colon).
 - The `params` property exists on the `ctx` object.
-You can access it as `ctx.params` or use the [Javascript destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) as shown in the above example.
+You can access it as `ctx.params` or use the [JavaScript destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) as shown in the above example.

 ### Optional parameters